 OH MY Goodness is this Instant Pot potato corn chowder amazing!
 I have been experimenting with new appliance of mine since I got it just before Christmas and it has changed my world!
 We eat together more often now because everything cooks SO much faster, and I feel like we eat a bit healthier too because I can cook with fresh veggies and it takes no time at all.
 We’ve made soups, chili, popcorn, and now this chowder in it and I think this is one of our favorite Instant Pot recipes thus far.
 Stay tuned for more and more each week too. 😉 (affiliate links present)

 Enjoy and like The Typical Mom for more great recipes and tips too!

 Amazing right…and made with fresh vegetables!
 Yes, like real fresh corn on the cob so it has a nice crispness to it even after it’s cooked which adds to this Instant Pot soups texture.
 From start to finish in the pot it takes about 15 minutes, and adding in the prep you’re looking at a quick 25 minutes from start to finish…just enough time to throw some rolls in the oven and everything is done at once!
 It’s so good!
 If you don’t have an Instant Pot this is the one I have and am absolutely obsessed with.
 Here’s how you make it.

 Instant Pot Potato Corn Chowder

-- 4 ears of corn, removed from cob
+- 4 ears of corn, remove the kernels kernels removed from cob

 - Pinch of salt